Expat Insurance Guide Spain (2026): Health, Home, Car & Visa Cover

 Private health insurance is required if you:

-- A digital nomad before Social Security registration
+- You are a digital nomad before Social Security registration

 A compliant policy must include: